1023 (number): Mathematics

+There are 1023 polycubes with 7 cells (when counting reflections as distinct, which is standard).

+In other fields

+Computing

 Floating-point units in computers often run a IEEE 754 64-bit, floating-point excess-1023 format in 11-bit binary.
 In this format, also called binary64, the exponent of a floating-point number (e.g. 1.009001 E1031) appears as an unsigned binary integer from 0 to 2047, where subtracting 1023 from it gives the actual signed value.

 1023 is the number of dimensions or length of messages of an error-correcting Reed-Muller code made of 64 block codes.